- Pasfika Parents' Network

 The purpose of this network is to work beside the school’s initiatives with a focus on our Pasifika students’ learnings and outcomes.

-We work beside the leadership and guidance of Ms Fiona Barker, Ms Va Anisi and Mr Api Taulapiu and are actively supported by Headmaster Mr Patrick Drumm.
+We work beside the Senior Leadership Team and wit the guidance of Ms Va Anisi and Mr Danny Liuliu Afoa and are actively supported by Headmaster Mr Patrick Drumm.
 Our role is to support any initiative that sits within these great teachers’ portfolios and to facilitate, drive, support and implement best practice for our students for the betterment of their future beyond MAGS.

 Our network’s two main areas of focus are: